Multipole analysis of substrate-supported dielectric nanoresonator arrays with T-matrix method: Refractive index sensing with HID antennas

-One of the applications of amorphous arrays of silicon nanodisks is refractometric biosensing based upon the shift of the magnetic dipole resonance wavelength as a result of refractive index modification e.g. due to biomolecule binding \cite{2017_Nanoscale_9_4972_bontempi, 2017_NL_17_4421_yavas}.
-Potential benefits of these Si structures are low losses and high CMOS compatibility, providing a valid alternative for LSPR based sensors.
-On the other hand, the applicability of dielectric sensors is partially hindered by the fact their sensitivity is generally lower than their plasmonic counterparts \cite{Bosio2019}.
-Sensing applications are thus of high relevance and unraveling the role of various effects is important \cite{Yavas2019}.
-In recent work, we have observed that if the refractive index change occurs in the bulk of nanoresonator environment, the driving mechanism behind the observed sensitivity is the radiative coupling and that by tuning the spatial distribution of an array and geometry of the sensor one may achieve relatively high sensitivity, which at least partially bridges the gap between plasmonic and dielectric sensing \cite{Czajkowski2020a}.
-However, local sensitivity changes are less influenced by array geometry.
-The main factor enabling good sensitivity of an array of dielectric nanodisks is the interparticle coupling due to an isolated dielectric nanodisk's low sensitivity in a homogenous environment.
-Thus, it is important to understand and quantify how a substrate affects its sensing characteristics.
-The substrate modifies the sensitivity in two ways: via the modification of the Fresnel coefficient as a function of environment's refractive index and by modifying the phase factor of the reflected plane waves.
+Amorphous arrays of HID nanodisks have recently been investigated in the context of refractometric biosensing \cite{2017_Nanoscale_9_4972_bontempi, 2017_NL_17_4421_yavas}.
+Potential benefits of Si structures are low losses and high CMOS compatibility, providing a valid alternative for plasmonic sensors despite a having a lower sensitivity than plasmons \cite{Bosio2019}.
+Hence, unraveling the role various effects play in determining their response is important \cite{Yavas2019}.
+One factor enabling good sensitivity of an array of dielectric nanodisks is interparticle coupling due to an isolated one's low sensitivity in a homogenous environment \cite{Czajkowski2020a}.
+Thus, it is important to understand and quantify how a substrate affects its sensing characteristics: (i) by modification of the Fresnel coefficient as a function of the environment's refractive index and (ii) by modifying the phase factor of reflected waves.

-We exemplify this by calculating the bulk refractive index sensitivity within the $n_d\in\langle1.35;1.55\rangle$ range for a silicon nanodisk with 160 nm diameter and equal height supported by a substrate with a varying refractive index (see Fig.~\ref{fig:sensing}a).
-For comparison, we also provide the analogous result for a disk in a homogeneous environment.
-The sensitivity is calculated as the slope of a linear fit to the peak shift.
+We exemplify this by calculating bulk refractive index sensitivity for $n_d\in\langle1.35;1.55\rangle$ for a c-Si nanodisk with $D=H=160$~nm supported by a substrate with a varying $n_{sub}$ and compare it in Fig.~\ref{fig:sensing}a to a homogeneous environment.
+The sensitivity is calculated as the slope of a linear fit to the peak shift vs $n_d$.
 Indeed, the value of $n_{sub}$ substantially affects the sensitivity showing that even for an isolated particle it is a key factor.
 In principle, for a large contrast between the substrate and the medium the sensitivity is large, while for low contrast the sensitivity can even tend to zero.
-Moreover, the sign of wavelength shift depends on whether the refractive index of the substrate is higher or lower in comparison with the sensed medium.
+Moreover, the sign of peak shift depends on whether $n_{sub}$ is higher or lower than $n_d$ of the sensed medium.